fran-jo/ScriptMEE/ReaDMe.txt

 	<nameModel>_varList.properties

-Selection of signals from h5
+Selection of signals from h5 (h5 files organized information within groups of data and data sets The structure of the resulting files are
-the structure of the files is modelname as group two dataset per component (_items, _values)
+1. modelname as name of the group
+2. two dataset per component (_items, _values)

-when selecting a signal the user will give the complete name of the signal i.e. n44.gen1.v with modelname, load group with component name, load corresponding pair of dataset with signal name (componentname.value), select the signal (values)
+2.1. component_items contains the names of the variables which have been selected, from the component 2.2. component_values contains the values of the variables which have been selected, from the component